Malaysian Bahá’í News/Volume 8/Issue 4/Text

 Malaysia Loses An Auxiliary Board Member[edit]

-Not quite certain of her role as an Auxiliary Board Member, Betty was at first rather quiet in the"'affairs of the country, a most unusual position for her, after having been one of the most active Bahá’ís in the community for twelve years.
-Then as time went by, there were calls on her from all over Malaysia, and everywhere she was required, she went gladly, with .a' heart full of faith, love and inspiration.
-She represented the Counsellors at Conventions in Thailand and Malaysia, spoke at numerous conferences and institutes, and
+Not quite certain of her role as an Auxiliary Board Member, Betty was at first rather quiet in the affairs of the country, a most unusual position for her, after having been one of the most active Bahá’ís in the community for twelve years.
+Then as time went by, there were calls on her from all over Malaysia, and everywhere she was required, she went gladly, with a heart full of faith, love and inspiration.
+She represented the Counsellors at Conventions in Thailand and Malaysia, spoke at numerous conferences and institutes, and was a great help in Singapore, both before and after it achieved national status.

 Her lovely home in Petaling Jaya was always open to the friends, and during Conference and Convention time it was practically a Bahá’í hostel!

 It was with sorrowful hearts that Malaysia and Singapore said goodbye to Betty and her two lovely children, Shirin and Zeena, when they left in January 1973 to settle in Australia.
-Her last service to the Bahá’ís here, was at the Winter School in Johore Bahru where she conducted a class
+Her last service to the Bahá’ís here, was at the Winter School in Johore Bahru where she conducted a class on the Hidden Words.

 In February 1973 Mr. Inbum Chinniah, much loved ex-secretary of the National Assembly returned home quietly from Tanzania where he had spent the last five months under the special African teaching campaign.

 It was great to have him back and anxious to start work again.
-Work was immediately thrust upon him in the form of an appointment to the N.T.C. — a real change from the last six years of being secretary of the NSA of Malaysia.
+Work was immediately thrust upon him in the form of an appointment to the N.T.C. a real change from the last six years of being secretary of the NSA of Malaysia.
 He attended one meeting of the NTC and was elected chairman.
 Before the next meeting a telegram arrived on Feb.
-24th from the Counsellors: "Joyfully announce appointment lnbum Chinniah Auxiliary Board."
+24th from the Counsellors: "Joyfully announce appointment Inbum Chinniah Auxiliary Board."

 After almost seven weeks without any Auxiliary Board Member in Malaysia, it was indeed a joyful announcement.